-Similarly, if you're a messy cook, like to chop directly on the counter, and aren't in the habit of wiping spills right away, maybe reconsider that marble countertop, which will stain easily and show scratches.
-Let your lifestyle guide you, and suddenly most decisions—from what type of oven to get, to the flooring material—will become a little easier to make.
-The one caveat: in order to pick the material that's the best match, you have to know your lifestyle and know the materials.
+Similarly, if you're a messy cook, like to chop directly on the counter, and aren't in the habit of wiping spills right away, maybe reconsider that marble countertop that stains easily and shows scratches.
+When you let your lifestyle guide you, most decisions—from what type of oven to get, to flooring material—become a little easier.
+The one caveat: To pick the material that's the best match, you have to know your lifestyle and the materials.
 For guidance on the latter, a professional interior designer can help.

 Be realistic about your storage needs.

-In general, most of us underestimate how much stuff we own.
-To outfit your kitchen with adequate storage, start with a realistic estimate of how much you have, then work storage into the design plan.
+Most of us underestimate how much stuff we own.
+To outfit your kitchen with adequate storage, start with a realistic estimate of how much you have, and then work storage into the design plan.
 Do you have an extensive collection of pots and pans?
-Incorporate plenty of lower cabinets, or else display pretty copper cookware using an overhead rack.
+Incorporate plenty of lower cabinets, or display that pretty copper cookware on an overhead rack.

-Unfortunately, designing a functional space that will serve your family longterm sometimes means bucking the latest kitchen design trends.
+Designing a functional space to serve your family long-term sometimes means bucking the latest kitchen design trends.
 "If storage is a significant necessity, you should ignore the no-upper-cabinet trend and install uppers to maximize storage," says Kenza.
-Open shelving can look incredible, but you'll end up cursing them as soon as your limited cabinet space starts to overflow.
+Open shelving can look incredible, but you'll end up cursing them when your limited cabinet space overflows.

 Don't forget the task lighting!

-Again, think about all the functions you want your kitchen to serve, then choose task lighting to match.
+Think about the functions you want your kitchen to serve, and then choose task lighting to match.
 "Areas that get the most use should be well lit, like the sink area and the island," says Kenza.
-"For counters, minimal under-cabinet lighting is excellent, and remember the lighting you select should be functional but beautiful, so have fun and think outside the box."
+"For counters, minimal under-cabinet lighting is excellent; and remember, the lighting you select should be functional but beautiful, so have fun and think outside the box."